The Replacement Killers

-The Replacement Killers is a 1998 American action film directed by Antoine Fuqua in his feature film directorial debut, and written by Ken Sanzel.
-The film stars Chow Yun-fat, Mira Sorvino, Michael Rooker, and Kenneth Tsang.
-The film was released in the United States on February 6, 1998.
-The storyline was conceived from a screenplay written by Ken Sanzel.
-Veteran action director John Woo co-produced and choreographed the action sequences.
-The film is set in modern-day Los Angeles and follows an emotionally disillusioned assassin who is forced to settle a violent vendetta for a ruthless crime boss.
-The film marks the American acting debut for Chow, as his previous film credits included Hong Kong action cinema only.
+The Replacement Killers is a 1998 American action film directed by Antoine Fuqua in his feature directorial debut, from a screenplay by Ken Sanzel.
+It stars Chow Yun-fat, Mira Sorvino, Michael Rooker, Kenneth Tsang, and Jürgen Prochnow.
+The film follows an emotionally disillusioned assassin who is forced to settle a violent vendetta for a ruthless crime boss.

-The film was a co-production between the motion picture studios of Columbia Pictures, Brillstein-Grey Entertainment, and WCG Entertainment Productions.
-The Replacement Killers explores assassination, violence and the influence of triads in modern society.
-The film score was orchestrated by Harry Gregson-Williams; the soundtrack was released by the Varèse Sarabande music label on March 10, 1998.
+The film was a co-production between Columbia Pictures, Brillstein-Grey Entertainment, and WCG Entertainment Productions.
+It marked the American acting debut for Chow, as his previous film credits had been in Chinese-language productions.
+Filmmaker John Woo executive produced and choreographed the action sequences.
+The musical score was composed by Harry Gregson-Williams.

-The Replacement Killers premiered in theaters nationwide in the United States on February 6, 1998, grossing $19.2 million in US ticket receipts and $39.5 million worldwide from a $30 million budget.
+The Replacement Killers premiered in theaters in the United States on February 6, 1998, and grossed $39.5 million worldwide against a $30 million budget.
 It has a 38% approval rating on Rotten Tomatoes and a consensus of "mixed reviews" on Metacritic.